 When it comes to diamonds, most consumers tend to use the words “cut” and “shape” interchangeably.
 But for diamond professionals, there is a big difference.
 Diamond Shapes refers to the outline of the stone (pear, oval, round, etc.).
 The diamonds cut refers to a stone’s facet arrangement.
-So a shape can be faceted in a variety of ways, or cutting styles.
-The most common facet arrangement, known as the brilliant cut, is applied to many shapes.
-It consists of 58 facets (if a culet facet is included) or 57 facets (if the culet is pointed).
+There is a variety of ways or cutting styles shapes are faceted.
+The most common facet arrangement, the brilliant cut, is applied to many shapes.
+Consisting of 58 facets (if a culet facet is included) or 57 facets (if the culet is pointed).
 There will be one octagonal table, or top flat surface of the diamond and 16 kite-shaped facets and 40 triangular shaped facets and an optional small octagonal facet at the culet.

 The round shape is the most popular, often used as a solitaire engagement ring, earrings, or pendants.
-It’s estimated that 75% of all diamonds sold are round-shaped and according to research by The Knot, 53% of engagement ring center stones are round.
-The cutting style known as the round brilliant has been around since the 1700’s, but has been modified over the years.
-The angles we see in today’s modern round brilliant – angles that help to enhance the diamond’s fire and brilliance – were first suggested by Henry Morse of Boston in the 1860’s and later slightly enhanced by Marcel Tolkowsky in 1919.
-In 2005, a scientific way to assess — and help cutters plan and predict — the cut quality of round brilliant cut diamonds was introduced by GIA.
+Approximately 75% of all diamonds sold are round-shaped.
+Also Estimated 53% of engagement ring center stones are round.
+The cutting style known as the round brilliant has been around since the 1700’s.
+Round brilliant cuts are constantly being modified and improved.
+The angles we see in today’s modern round brilliant are angles that help to enhance the diamond’s fire and brilliance.
+Henry Morse of Boston first suggested the modifications in the 1860’s.
+Later slightly enhanced by Marcel Tolkowsky in 1919.
+In 2005 the GIA produced a scientific way to assess and help cutters plan and predict the cut quality of round brilliant cut diamonds.

 The oval shape has probably the longest known history, with the first mention of an oval shaped diamond occurring in 1304: the famous Koh-I-Noor, which now resides in the Tower of London.
-One of the most notable oval brilliant cut diamonds is the 184 carat Victoria, which was cut in 1887.
+One of the most notable oval brilliant cut diamonds is the 184 carat Victoria.
+The oval victoria Cut in 1887.
 The oval brilliant was popularized and modernized in the 1960′s.
 Containing fire and brilliance, the oval is suggestive of the round shape but is more unique.
 This shape also creates an illusion that the finger is longer and slimmer.
 The oval can be narrow or wide, depending on personal preference.

 Marquise Shape Diamond